LukasOlivier/portfolio-v2/content/blog/06-Lieven-AI.md

 ---
 title: Lieven Scheire about AI
 date: 01/02/24
-description: "Lieven Scheire Unveils the Intricacies of AI From Clippy to ChatGPT"
+description: 'Lieven Scheire Unveils the Intricacies of AI From Clippy to ChatGPT'
 image: /blog-img/lieven/lieven.webp
 alt: Lieven Scheire
 published: true
 sitemap:
   loc: /blog/06-Lieven-AI
   lastmod: 2024-11-02
   changefreq: monthly
   priority: 0.8
 ---

 In an enlightening session, [Lieven Scheire](https://www.lievenscheire.be/) took us on a captivating journey through the evolution and current state of Artificial Intelligence.
 From the humble beginnings of AI, hindered by insufficient computing power, to today's powerful machines enabling revolutionary applications like DALL-E, Lieven covered it all.